flyway/flywaydb.org/documentation/migrations.md

 Optionally versioned SQL migrations can also omit both the separator and the description.

+The configuration option <code>ignoreInvalidMigrationNames</code> determines how Flyway handles files that do not correspond with the naming pattern when carrying out a migration: if true then Flyway will simply ignore all such files, if false then Flyway will fail fast and list all files which need to be corrected.

 ### Discovery

 Flyway discovers SQL-based migrations both on the **filesystem** and on the Java **classpath**.